How does Trailing Arbutus work?

 Trailing arbutus contains ingredients that are thought to help kill germs in the urine.

 Are there safety concerns?

 Trailing arbutus seems to be safe when used short-term.
-Long-term use can lead to poisoning.
+However, long-term use can lead to poisoning.
 Symptoms of poisoning include ringing in the ears, vomiting, confusion, convulsions, and collapse.
-It may also cause liver damage, weight loss, weakness, loss of hair color, bloody urine, difficulty with urination, and painful urination.
+Trailing arbutus may also cause liver damage, weight loss, weakness, loss of hair color, bloody urine, difficulty with urination, and painful urination.

 Dosing considerations for Trailing Arbutus.

 The appropriate dose of trailing arbutus depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for trailing arbutus.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.